ariannedee/oop-python/README.md

 ## FAQs
 ### Can I use Python 2?

-Yes.
-There are not many differences for this class.
+No, nobody should be using Python 2 anymore.

 ### Can I use a different code editor besides PyCharm?

 Jupyter notebooks are not ideal since we'll be working from multiple folders throughout the class.

-Other IDEs like VS Code, Atom, and Spyder will work, but they are only recommended if you are already know it and are comfortable navigating to different files and running commands in the command line.
+Other IDEs like VS Code, Atom, and Spyder are fine, but they are only recommended if you are already know it and are comfortable navigating to different files and running commands in the command line.
-If it has syntax highlighting for Python, that is ideal.

 ### PyCharm can't find Python 3

-On a Mac:
-- Go to **PyCharm** > **Preferences**

-On a PC:
-- Go to **File** > **Settings**

-Once in Settings:
-1. Go to **Project: oop-python** > **Project Interpreter**
-1. Look for your Python version in the Project Interpreter dropdown
+1. On the bottom right of PyCharm, click on the Python Interpreter and select one from the list
-1. If it's not there, click **gear icon** > **Add...**
+1. If it's not there, click **Add New Interpreter** > **Add Local Interpreter...**
-1. In the new window, select **System Interpreter** on the left, and then look for the Python version in the dropdown
+1. Try to select an existing Python system interpreter and then look for the Python version in the dropdown (exact instructions differ depending on PyCharm version)
-1. If it's not there, click the **...** button and navigate to your Python location
+1. If it's not there, click the **...** or **folder icon** button and navigate to your Python location
    - To find where Python is located, [look in these directories](docs/PATH_LOCATIONS.md)
    - You may have to search the internet for where Python gets installed by default on your operating system

-### Do you offer private Python help?
-Yes, email **arianne.dee.studios at gmail.com** if you have any questions or would like to set up some remote training.